Welcome to Year 5 Maple Class

 Maths Passports: 'Maths Passports' are a way of testing and improving children's mental maths skills.
 Mental maths skills are essential and will be tested in the Year 6 SATS.
 Children will be tested every week in class.
 I will provide children with a practice test each week for home-learning on a Friday, as well as their passport containing their current targets.
 Children should be able to complete each column in their test within one minute and one minute only.
 Please practice these skills with your children and ensure they can calculate the questions using only their mental maths.
 For any further guidance I am more than happy to help.

-Home reading journals and book reviews: Children should be reading on a daily basis and logging how much they have read in their reading journals.
+Home reading journals: Children should be reading on a daily basis and logging how much they have read in their reading journals.
 We will be checking to see if children have read and will provide them with new books whenever needed.
-As well as daily reading, I expect the children to write one book review per month.
-I will give the guidance on how to write a review in class but I expect one from every child to be written as part of home learning.
+As well as daily reading, I would recommend the children to write a book review for every book they read.
+I have given guidance on how to write a review in class but I expect one from every child to be written as part of home learning.
 The best reviews will be celebrated and rewarded.

 Spelling: New spellings will be given out on a Friday and children will be tested the following Friday.
 The words I provide are words designated in the National Curriculum and will be tested in the Year 6 SATS.
 Therefore, it is essential that children learn these spellings and the associated spelling rules.
 I will reward children who consistently practice their spellings and I will be informing parents/carers about the spellings that your children are struggling with.
 If you have any questions regarding spellings or home-learning in general, please arrange a meeting with me after school.

 Home Learning projects: Every half term, children will be set a project based on the term's topic.
 Guidance will be provided on this page.
 The projects are due before the end of the term and will be displayed in a home learning gallery after school.
 For any questions about projects or other aspects of home learning, please see me and I will be more than happy to provide guidance.